 The BBC made this claim in spite of evidence existing that confirmed the US had been fully aware it was bombing a hospital.
 This fact rendered the bombing an undisputed war crime under international law.

-The ever-thorough and reliable Media Lens – an independent watch-dog of those mainstream British media outlets legally-obliged to maintain impartiality as well as those purported to be liberal or moderate in outlook – outlined in a piece scrutinising the BBC report the implausibility of the BBC’s misleading claim:
+The ever-thorough and reliable Media Lens – an independent watch-dog of those mainstream British media outlets legally-obliged to maintain impartiality as well as those purported or purporting to be liberal or moderate in outlook – outlined in a piece scrutinising the BBC report the implausibility of the BBC’s misleading claim:

 One of the defining features of the corporate media is that Western crimes are ignored or downplayed.
 The US bombing of a Médecins Sans Frontières hospital in Kunduz, Afghanistan, on the night of October 3, is an archetypal example.